 Together for a sustainable outdoor life in the archipelago

 Welcome to a sustainable experience in the Paddlers’ Paradise of West Sweden

-Between Gothenburg and the Norwegian border, the district of Bohuslän, West Sweden stretch out.
-Here you meet a harsh landscape with over 8,000 islands, where the granite shifts from pink to black.
-A salty coastline that offers protected conditions between islands and skerries and more exposed areas with open water.
-As the seasons change, the colours of the ocean, the light from the sky and the coastal landscape’s population do as well.
-The migratory birds come in the spring, the seals move further out in the summer and occasional visitors such as porpoises, dolphins and whales have been seen.
-Bohuslän is known as one of the world’s last wilderness areas, according the international news agency CNN who has listed Bohuslän on the top 10 list, amongst others.
-The archipelago of Bohuslän, Paddlers’ Paradise of West Sweden, invites you to come visit a sensitive nature with high natural values.
+The district of Bohuslän, West Sweden stretches out between Gothenburg and the Norwegian border.
+Here you meet a wild landscape with over 8,000 islands, where the colour of granite shifts from pink to black; a salt drenched coastline that offers protected conditions between islands and skerries as well as more exposed areas of open water.
+The colours of the sea, the light in the sky and the coastal landscape’s population continuously changes with the seasons.
+The migratory birds arrive in the spring, the seals relocate further out to sea in the summer and occasional visitors such as porpoises, dolphins and whales may been seen.
+Bohuslän has been listed in the top 10 of the world’s last wilderness areas by international news agency CNN.
+The archipelago of Bohuslän, Paddlers’ Paradise of West Sweden, invites you to come visit a fragile environment of outstanding natural beauty.

-Warmly welcome to support our work and spread information about the association and the information you find here.
+Warmly welcome to support our work and disseminate information about the association and the information you will find on this site.

 The NGO Hållbar Skärgård wants to help you take part of the Swedish right of public access to nature in a sustainable way, in harmony with nature.
 To camp on an island is a unique opportunity that does not exist in so many other places in the world …